NicolasRaimundez/vortex-events-analytics-platform/README.md

 ### 1. The Orchestrator (Google Apps Script)

-* **Automation:** A GMail listener triggers every Monday at 12:00 PM, extracting vendor CSVs (Ticketmaster, Eventbrite, Passline).
+* **Automation:** A Gmail listener triggers every Monday at 12:00 PM, extracting vendor CSVs (Ticketmaster, Eventbrite, Passline).
 * **Impact:** Replaced ~4 hours of manual weekly entry with a native BigQuery load job, bypassing the 10-million-cell limit of legacy spreadsheets.

 ### 2. The Cloud Warehouse (SQL & BigQuery)